-After a horrible period of infection, isolation and then incarceration for us all, we are delighted to announce that we will be open to the public on five weekends only for 6 weeks from the end of January.
-The gardens comprise of approximately 10 acres of formal snowdrop walks around the house and lake, with further parkland and an arboretum around the house to explore further afield.
+After a horrible period of infection, isolation and then incarceration for us all, we are delighted to announce that we will be open to the public on five weekends only for 2022 (details below).
+The gardens comprise approximately 10 acres of formal snowdrop walks around the house and lake, with further parkland and an arboretum around the house to explore further afield.
 The beautiful St James’ church is always open and on most Saturdays and Sundays during the season there will be bells ringing out along the valley as visiting campanologists come to make beautiful sounds synonymous with the rural setting.
-There is a tea room at the house where a different charity each weekend raises money selling teas and cakes for worthwhile causes.
 Toilet facilities are located in the courtyard with a plant sales stall.